-Peter and Trudy Lamb are becoming used to the their daughter’s outbursts.
-Children are more defiant than they were when they were growing up.
-Do they learn their negotiating skills at school, they wonder, along with mendacity and cyber bullying.
-Negotiation?
-Blackmail might be a better word for it.
+Doug and Tracy Little are becoming exasperated by their daughter’s outbursts.
+Children are more defiant than they used to be when they were growing up.
+Do they learn their no-nonsense negotiating skills at school along with cyber-bullying and mendacity?
+Or does rebellion come through peer pressure outside school?

-Not even a pony, thinks Peter.
 In days gone by it might have been a pony.
-Not that it would make any difference.
-In fact a pony would be even more expensive.
-But, a quad bike?
+Not that this would make any difference.
+In fact, a pony would be even more expensive.
+But a quad bike?
 For a girl?
-And at twelve years old?
-He hadn’t managed to get a bicycle by then.
+At twelve years old?
+Doug hadn’t managed to get a bicycle by then.

-To further her case, Kylie shows them videos on her iphone of Jake and his gang terrorising shoppers in the town centre on a Saturday afternoon, Jake urinating on a street beggar, and …… surely that isn’t a real gun that Jake is pointing at the security man in the gaming shop.
+To further her case, Kylie shows them videos on her iPhone of Danny and his gang terrorising shoppers in the town centre on a Saturday afternoon, Danny urinating on a street beggar, and …… surely that isn’t a real gun that Danny is pointing at the security man in the gaming shop.

 ‘That’s what it will be like,’ she says.
 ‘If you don’t buy me a quad bike.’

-Whoever it was that gave the parenting advice remember who is the adult and who is the child needs to be updated on developments in the parent-child dynamic.
-Now the child is the one with the power.
-Several of Peter and Trudy’s friends’ teenage children have left home to join gangs like Jake’s.
-You see things on the news every day about out of control teenagers.
+Whoever gave the parenting advice remember who is the adult and who is the child needs to be updated on developments in the parent-child dynamic.
+Now the child seems to be the one with the power.
+Several of Doug and Tracy’s friends’ teenage children have joined gangs like Danny’s.
+Every day you hear stories on the news about out-of-control teenagers.
 And not just in the cities.
-Only last week there was the siege at that school in that small market town down south and the following day a gang of thirteen year old girls held up a village post office in Norfolk and shot the volunteer postmistress.
+Only last week there was the siege at a school in a small market town down south, and the following day a gang of thirteen-year-old girls held up a village post office in Norfolk and shot the volunteer postmistress.

-Kylie has decided she wanted a quad bike and that is that.
-Trudy tries to reason with her.
+Kylie has decided she wants a quad bike and that is that.
+Tracy tries to reason with her.
 She says, ‘Where do you think we are going to get the money, Kylie?
-You know your Dad lost his job at the plant last month.’
+We have a cash flow crisis.
+You know your Dad lost his job at the warehouse last month.’

 This might have worked for children of previous generations, but it cuts no ice with Kylie.